 There is a debate concerning the type of beis din empowered to oversee a pruzbul.
 The lenient opinion maintains that it may be arranged by any three adult Jewish males who understand the issues involved with arranging a pruzbul.
 This is the position adopted by Rema (C.M.
 77:18) and accepted as the widespread custom by Ashkenazim.
-(This Document).
+(See our Pruzbul Ashkenazim).

 Many others contend that the beis din must be an esteemed beis din kavua that was empowered by the local residents.
 Shulchan Aruch (C.M.
 67:18) follows this opinion and is the position practiced by Sephardim.
-(See our Pruzbul Sephardim).
+(This document).